dragonhunt02/dokku-cockroach/README.md

-cockroach:export <service>                         # export a tar dump of the cockroach service database using BACKUP cockroach:expose <service> <ports...>              # expose a cockroach service on custom host:port if provided (random port on the 0.0.0.0 interface if otherwise unspecified) cockroach:haproxy-destroy <service> [-f|--force]   # delete the cockroach haproxy load balancer service/data/container if there are no links left cockroach:haproxy-start <service>                  # create a cockroach haproxy load balancer service cockroach:import <service>                         # import a tar dump into the cockroach service database cockroach:info <service> [--single-info-flag]      # print the service information cockroach:link <service> <app> [--link-flags...]   # link the cockroach service to the app
+cockroach:export <service>                         # export a tar dump of the cockroach service database using BACKUP cockroach:expose <service> <ports...>              # expose a cockroach service on custom host:port if provided (random port on the 0.0.0.0 interface if otherwise unspecified) cockroach:haproxy-destroy <service> [-f|--force]   # delete the cockroach haproxy load balancer service/data/container if there are no links left cockroach:haproxy-start <service>                  # create a cockroach haproxy load balancer for a cockroach service cockroach:import <service>                         # import a tar dump into the cockroach service database cockroach:info <service> [--single-info-flag]      # print the service information cockroach:link <service> <app> [--link-flags...]   # link the cockroach service to the app